Decklan/CryptoChat/README.md

   the newly created account and direct you to the lobby page.
 * Once in the lobby you can create rooms, and click the join room button to enter that room.
 * Once joined to a room, you can type your messages and click send to send them.
+* To logout of the application, from the lobby.. click on your usename in the upper left corner, then click logout.
+  This will log you out and redirect you back to the login page.

 To test multiple users, open up a different browser and navigate to **localhost:4200/**.
 You can create another account, login, and join that same room to see messages passed back and forth.